Kip Sperry, FASG, FNGS, FUGA, AG®

 “Family History and Genealogy.”
 London/New York: Merrell Publishers, 2013, pp. 120-125.

-He has lectured at national, regional, state, and local family history conferences and seminars.
+He has lectured at national, regional, state, and local family history conferences and seminars, including RootsTech and BYU annual genealogy conferences.
 He is only available for consultations.